-The Trustees will approve this policy at each review, ensure it complies with the law and hold the Head of School to account for its implementation.
+The Trustees will approve this policy at each review, ensure it complies with the law and hold the Head of School/Senior Head of School to account for its implementation.

 The Trustees will appoint a senior board level (or equivalent) lead to monitor the effectiveness of this policy in conjunction with the full Trustees board.
 This is always a different person from the DSL.
 The designated contact for the school is Alison Nettleship, CEO Discovery MAT.